odemodelselection/sw_test/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-In the root of the folder, there are two main files: "run_parameter_estimation.py" and "run_model_selection.py".
-The first one can be used to estimate model parameters/initial values based on the options defined in the "./data/estimation_setups.csv" file.
-The second one is used to conduct model selection according to the model testing procedure described in the above paper.
-This file uses as input the data from the file "./data/theta_setups.csv" which is the resulting output of running "run_parameter_estimation.py".
-So, in case you don't use our estimation procedure, you need to edit "./data/theta_setups.csv" by putting estimated/given values and defining appropriate options accordingly.
+In the root of the folder, there is a main file, "run_model_selection.py", which can be used to estimate model parameters/initial values and to conduct model selection according to the model testing procedure described in the above paper.
+This script uses as input the data from the files "./data/estimation_setups.csv" and "./data/theta_setups.csv".
+The second one is the result of running an estimation procedure.
+So, in case you don't use it, you need to edit "./data/theta_setups.csv" by putting estimated/given values and defining appropriate options accordingly.

+### Running procedure options
+There are several options in the "SWtestModelSelection" module:
+- "with_estimation" takes values "True/False": if you don't need estimation put "False", otherwise keep default "True";
+- "alpha" is the level at which the test rejects the null hypothesis.
+The default is 0.05.
+- "log_transform": if you need to bring your non-negative data to a similar scale, you can set this option to "True", which will apply the following transformation to all observations: $ln(Y+1)$, where adding 1 is needed to avoid taking logarithm over zeros;
+- "B" is the number of primary initializations (see "Estimations" section for details) in the estimation procedure.
+The default is 1000.
+In the case when "with_estimation=False" it doesn't play any role.
+ - "BB" is the number of secondary initializations in the estimation procedure.
+The default is 100.
+In the case when "with_estimation=False" it doesn't play any role.
+ - "n_plot" is the number of time points that will be used in plotting each ODE system.
+Keep "None" if you want to plot the solutions for the original time vector, or put any number greater than the current number of observations to make curves smoother.

 ### Data
-This folder contains 3 files: 'data.csv', 'estimation_setups.csv', and 'theta_setups.csv'.
+This folder contains 4 files: 'data.csv', 'estimation_setups.csv', 'theta_setups.csv', 'model_selection_results.csv'.

 ***'data.csv'***